Binary formation through gas-assisted capture and the implications for stellar, planetary and compact-object evolution: Potential caveats

 \item Gas accretion is not taken into account here, and could significantly change the mass distribution of objects in gaseous environments, as well as the heating rates.
 However, the dynamical timescale for the capture is relatively short, and we do not expect mass-gain to be of significant importance for the capture.
 Nevertheless, accretion feedback could potentially change the GDF effect (see \citealt{GruzinovNDF+2020} and the references therein).

-\item Close to the Hill radius, the interaction of the two stars with the external potential could give rise to temporary captures, which potentially allow for a longer close interaction and more significant energy dissipation, and hence higher capture rates (see \citealp{PetitHenon1986,BoekholyKocsis2022} and references therein).
-In that sense our calculated rates might provide only lower limits in this context. \item Feedback effects from the energy deposited into the gas due to the capture and subsequent migration could potentially change the conditions of the gaseous environment.
-We consider this issue in the following subsection.
+\item Close to the Hill radius, the interaction of the two stars with the external potential could give rise to temporary captures, which potentially allow for longer close interaction and more significant energy dissipation, and hence higher capture rates (see \citealp{PetitHenon1986,BoekholyKocsis2022} and references therein).
+It should be noted again that in this paper we focus on the capture process only and leave out further evolution, including stability for future studies (in prep).
+Such evolution will be affected also by the external potential as well as other dissipation mechanisms such as GW radiation (e.g. \citealp{LiLaiRodet22,BoekholyKocsis2022}) \item Feedback effects from the energy deposited into the gas due to the capture and subsequent migration could potentially change the conditions of the gaseous environment.
+We consider this issue in the following section.

 \end{enumerate}